Korea, Republic of

 Taxes imposed by foreign governments on income recognised by a resident taxpayer are allowed as a credit within the limit against the income taxes to be paid in Korea.
 The excess foreign tax credit can be carried forward for up to ten years from the fiscal year starting 1 January 2021.

-Indirect foreign tax credit is also available for a Korean parent company in cases where the dividends from a foreign subsidiary are included in the taxable income of the Korean parent company.
-For dividends received on or after 1 January 2023, the conditions on the indirect tax credit loosen the required shareholding ratio for a foreign subsidiary to 10% or more from 25% or more.
-Foreign subsidiaries eligible for the indirect foreign tax credit shall be limited to those where a domestic parent has been directly holding 10% of the subsidiary’s outstanding shares for at least six months as of the dividend record date, effective 1 January 2023.
+An indirect foreign tax credit is also available to a Korean parent company in cases where dividends from a foreign subsidiary are included in the taxable income of the Korean parent company.
+For dividends received on or after 1 January 2023, the conditions for the indirect tax credit have been relaxed, lowering the required shareholding ratio for a foreign subsidiary to 10% or more from 25% or more.
+Foreign subsidiaries eligible for the indirect foreign tax credit shall be limited to those where a domestic parent has directly held 10% or more of the subsidiary’s outstanding voting shares for at least six months as of the dividend record date, effective 1 January 2023.

 Special tax exemptions for SMEs

 A special deduction on corporate taxes is available for SMEs when they are engaged in a qualified business.
-The tax deduction ratio ranges from 5% to 30%, depending on corporate location, size, business types, etc., with a cap of KRW 100 million if the number of regular employees does not decease.
-This incentive is applied to taxable income arising in the tax years that end before 31 December 2022.
+The tax deduction ratio ranges from 5% to 30%, depending on corporate location, size, business types, etc., with a limit of KRW 100 million (if the number of regular employees decreases from the previous tax year to the current tax year, the limit is reduced by KRW 5 million for each decreased employee from the KRW 100 million limit).
+This incentive is applied to taxable income arising in the tax years that end before 31 December 2028.

 Investment incentives